-Daily transfers in the Danish financial system average almost kr.
-600 billion.
-This corresponds to more than a quarter of Denmark's GDP.
-To ensure correct and timely settlement of these transactions, the financial sector uses complex IT systems and is interconnected via data centres and payment and settlement systems.
+To ensure correct and timely settlement of the many daily transfers in the Danish financial system, the financial sector uses complex IT systems and is interconnected via data centres and payment and settlement systems.
 Sector participants must safeguard their own systems, but there is also a need for a concerted and coordinated effort to ensure that the overall financial system is resilient to operational risks, including e.g. cyber risks, which constitute a special type of operational risk.

 Danmarks Nationalbank put operational risks and cyber risks on the agenda of the Systemic Risk Council in December 2015, and at follow-up discussions with the financial sector there was broad agreement that formalised sector collaboration in this area was required.
 Consequently, Danmarks Nationalbank set up the Financial Sector forum for Operational Resilience (FSOR) aiming to increase operational resilience, including cyber resilience, in Denmark.